Phyllis Newman: The Phyllis Newman Women's Health Initiative

 In 1995, Newman founded The Phyllis Newman Women's Health Initiative of the Actors Fund of America.
 Since then, she hosted the annual gala Nothing Like a Dame, which has raised more than US $3.5 million and served 2,500 women in the entertainment industry.

 In 2009, Newman received the first Isabelle Stevenson Award, a special Tony Award, for her work with the Health Initiative.
 This award recognizes "an individual from the theatre community for [his or her] humanitarian work."

 Memoir

-Her memoir Just in Time — Notes from My Life relates her career; life with her husband, lyricist and playwright Adolph Green; and her experience with cancer.
+Her memoir Just in Time — Notes from My Life relates her career; life with her husband, lyricist and playwright Adolph Green; and her experience with breast cancer.

 Personal life and death

 Newman was married to lyricist and playwright Adolph Green from 1960 until his death in 2002.
 She was the mother of journalist Adam Green and singer-songwriter Amanda Green.
-Newman died on September 15, 2019, at the age of 86 from complications of a lung disorder.
+Newman died on September 15, 2019, at the age of 86, from complications of a lung disorder.